 Section 9.1.
-Probationary Periods
+Probationary Evaluation Periods

-All regular full-time and regular part-time appointments are subject to a probationary period as specified in Sec.
+All regular full-time and regular part-time appointments are subject to an evaluation probationary period as specified in Sec.
 8.1.2 of this Agreement.

 Sec.
-9.1.1 Promoted Probationary Period
+9.1.1 Promoted Evaluation Probationary Period

-All promoted employees, with the exception of Police Officer Candidates, are subject to a probationary period of six (6) months from the date of promotion to afford the City and the employee the opportunity to determine if the employee can satisfactorily perform the job.
+All promoted employees, with the exception of Police Officer Candidates, are subject to an evaluation probationary period of six (6) months from the date of promotion to afford the City and the employee the opportunity to determine if the employee can satisfactorily perform the job.